nabetse00/MessinaOne_Code-Quest-2024/README.md

 # Post Bounty, User Incentive Mechanism:
 VALID FOR ALL BOUNTIES
-## Airdrops in ALGO tokens for each transaction on the bridge that is pushed through one of the Bounty produced tools or applications.
+## Airdrops in ALGO tokens for each eligible transaction on the bridge.
 50,000 total $ALGO allocated for this initiative.
+Terms and conditions around eligibility of transactions and other details will be shared in due time.

 # To participate developers should clone the repository and work locally and when done submit a PR (pull request) via this repository which will be reviewed by the MessinaOne Team.
 # Fork this repository on your github account then